 Both the Bose QuietComfort Earbuds and Sennheiser MOMENTUM True Wireless 2 have mono listening.
 However, they both lose some points for accessibility, because you can only use mono listening with the right earbud.

-Sennheiser MOMENTUM True Wireless 2 vs. Bose QuietComfort Earbuds: Battery life
+Sennheiser MOMENTUM True Wireless 2 vs Bose QuietComfort Earbuds: Battery life

 We conduct our battery tests by playing a constant output of 75dB through the earbuds with ANC on.
 Under these conditions, the Sennheiser MOMENTUM True Wireless 2 lasted about 4 hours on a single charge.
-This is a decent, albeit not great, battery life for true wireless earbuds.
+This is a decent, albeit not great, battery life for wireless earbuds.
 Of course, you can always expect better battery performance if you turn off the ANC.
 Sennheiser claims the case holds an additional 21 hours of charge, but you’ll likely only reach this with ANC disabled.
-Luckily, the earbuds have quick-charge capabilities, so 10 minutes in the case can provides 90 minutes of playback time.
+Luckily, the earbuds have quick-charge capabilities, so 10 minutes in the case provides 90 minutes of playback time.

 Hold up!
-Something’s missing:
+Something’s different:

 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.

 Should you buy the Sennheiser MOMENTUM True Wireless 2 or Bose QuietComfort Earbuds?